gillesvs/librelink/README.md

 User must have accepted Abbott user agreement in the librelink app for the integration to work.

+## Token and confidentiality

+When reporting an issue, I will need the log file to understand the problem as, in most cases, it will be linked to the API Response shown in the debug log.
+BUT: API response comes at a all WITH the token at the end.
+So two options, you send me the log file directly to my email: gilles.vanschendel@gmail.com or you erase the Token and the value associated in the log file.
+Librelink token have a 6 month life.
+I will erase the token from the log automatically in a future release to avoid this unconvenience.

 ## Contributions are welcome!

 If you want to contribute to this please read the [Contribution guidelines](CONTRIBUTING.md)